MaximoZambrano/PirpleHomeworks/Keeping up with the Javascripts/H4 - Functions/readme.md

 ### Extra Credit:
-f you did the extra credit on Homework #3, let's turn that example into a function as well.
+If you did the extra credit on Homework #3, let's turn that example into a function as well.
 It should accept in 2 arguments:

 1. An array of all cake possibilities (vanilla or chocolate)